wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 Catch suspicious network traffic
 ================================

-Suricata a NIDS solution, which is open source and can be quickly deployed either on dedicated hardware for monitoring one or more transit points on your network, or directly on existing Unix-like hosts to monitor just their own network traffic.
+Suricata is a NIDS solution, which is open source and can be quickly deployed either on dedicated hardware for monitoring one or more transit points on your network, or directly on existing Unix-like hosts to monitor just their own network traffic.
 Because Suricata is capable of generating JSON logs of NIDS events, it can be easily integrated with Wazuh.